 Fred Krueger had all the right ingredients to keep you awake at night.
 A grotesquely deformed, razor-fingered child-killer, he was not the kind of merciful barbarian who would dispose of you with one brutal blow.
 This monster was gloriously sadistic, the kid who had taken pulling legs off spiders to a whole new level.
 When you were sweating under your bed sheets as a child you could be safe in the knowledge that exhaustion would eventually lay waste to your unforgiving imagination.
 That, of course, was no longer the case.

-The film begins with the demise of the previous instalment’s survivors, making fickle fare of 1987’s The Dream Warriors, which is probably the only reason this film existed following the disappointment of Freddy’s Revenge.
-Kristen – who in a classic soap opera switch is no longer played by Patricia Arquette – has lost control of her ability to bring others into her dreams and begins dragging kids in against her will.
-After Krueger makes short work of Kincaid (Sagoes) and disturbed teenage pervert Joey (Eastman) he stalks Kristen through his ethereal fun house and tricks her into coaxing Alice (Wilcox) into his dilapidated theatre of dreams.
-Unable to curb his bloodlust however, Freddy almost loses his meal ticket after barbecuing Kristen in his infamous boiler room, only for her to pass her burdensome powers onto Alice, an inexplicable parting gift that saves Krueger’s blushes and subjects us to another hour of his redundant wisecracks.
+The film begins with the demise of the previous instalment’s survivors, making fickle fare of 1987‘s The Dream Warriors, which is probably the only reason this film existed following the disappointment of Freddy’s Revenge.
+Kristen—who in a classic soap opera switch is no longer played by Patricia Arquette—has lost control of her ability to bring others into her dreams and begins dragging kids in against her will.
+After Krueger makes short work of Kincaid (Sagoes) and disturbed teenage pervert Joey (Eastman), he stalks Kristen through his ethereal fun house and tricks her into coaxing Alice (Wilcox) into the fray.
+Unable to curb his bloodlust, however, Freddy almost loses his meal ticket after barbecuing Kristen in his infamous boiler room, only for her to pass her burdensome powers onto Alice, an inexplicable parting gift that saves Krueger’s blushes and subjects us to another hour of his redundant wisecracks.
 Lord, have mercy!

 This is tired, frivolous fare, but you can’t deny the fascination of seeing Robert Englund in drag.
 Nor can you deprive yourself of the opportunity to watch his crater-faced alter ego picking at a past victim pizza, or spouting cod oriental philosophies as he prepares for an invisible battle with Alison’s kung-fu brother.
 Most dizzying is an absurd Freddy rap buried somewhere in the closing credits, a slick production with a troupe of sister soul singers and lines like ‘With a hat like a vagabond; standing like a flasher; Mr Big Time; Fred Krueger, dream crasher.’

-After all the visual hoo-ha it comes down to an old-fashioned O.K.
-Corral-style standoff, in which Alice calls on the teachings of her mother and a Dream Master rhyme that explains, ‘Evil shall see itself and it shall die’, which in the case of Krueger is not all that hard to believe.
-Serenaded by a choir of little girls in a Gothic church, Alice uses some of the karate skills she inherited from her brother’s departed soul to kick Freddy’s ugly arse, before using our anti-hero’s reflection to damn him to commercial purgatory for at least another year.
+After all the visual hoo-ha, it comes down to an old-fashioned O.K.
+Corral-style standoff, in which Alice calls on the teachings of her mother and a Dream Master rhyme as she attempts to banish Krueger to commercial purgatory for at least another year.

-After trapping Alice and ‘major league hunk’ Brad in a Groundhog Day style time cycle, Freddy sets his meat hooks on bugphobe Debbie, causing her to metamorphose into a giant cockroach in a bone crunching, flesh flopping sequence of awe-inducing ingenuity.
-Not satisfied with simply watching her squirm however, Krueger places his prey inside a giant trap, squishing her into a sallow splatter of goo.
+Trapping Alice and “major league hunk” Dan in a Groundhog Day style time cycle, Freddy sets his meat hooks on bugphobe Debbie, causing her to metamorphose into a giant cockroach in a bone-crunching, flesh-flopping sequence of awe-inducing ingenuity.
+Not satisfied with simply watching her squirm, Krueger then places his prey inside a giant trap and squishes her into a sallow splatter of goo.

 Most Absurd Moment